mayurpawar-831/Excel-Sales-and-Finance-Analytics-/README.md

 This repository contains a collection of sales and finance analytics reports, designed to help businesses track key performance indicators and make data-driven decisions.
 Each report provides insights into sales trends, profitability, and product performance across various dimensions.

+- **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.

+- **Importance of analysing sales data:** Identify sales patterns and track key performance indicators (KPIs).

+- **Role of reports:** Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.

 ## Reports Included

 1. **Customer Net Sales Performance**